Ford C-Max Energi Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Ford C-Max Energi are $1,220 a year for full coverage insurance.
-Comprehensive insurance costs an estimated $214 a year, collision costs $388, and liability insurance costs $460.
-A liability-only policy costs as little as $510 a year, with high-risk insurance costing $2,650 or more.
-Teenage drivers receive the highest rates at $4,764 a year or more.
+U.S. average insurance rates for a Ford C-Max Energi are $1,220 a year with full coverage.
+Comprehensive insurance costs an estimated $214 each year, collision costs $388, and liability coverage costs $460.
+A policy with just liability insurance costs as little as $510 a year, with coverage for high-risk drivers costing $2,650 or more.
+Teenage drivers pay the highest rates at $4,764 a year or more.

 Average premium for full coverage: $1,220

-Rates are based on $500 deductibles, 30/60 split liability limits, and includes medical and UM/UIM coverage.
-Rates are averaged for all 50 states and C-Max Energi trim levels.
+Estimates include $500 policy deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
+Estimates are averaged for all U.S. states and C-Max Energi models.

-For the average 40-year-old driver, prices range go from as low as $510 for just liability insurance to a high of $2,650 for a high-risk insurance policy.
+For a driver in their 40's, Ford C-Max Energi insurance prices go from as low as $510 for just the minimum liability insurance to a high rate of $2,650 for a high-risk insurance policy.

-Your location has a significant impact on the price of insurance.
-More rural locations tend to have a lower frequency of physical damage claims than densely populated cities.
+Your location has a large influence on car insurance rates.
+More rural locations have a lower frequency of collision claims than densely populated cities.

-These examples illustrate why it is important to compare rates for a targeted area and risk profile, rather than relying on average rates.
+The ranges above demonstrate why all drivers should compare rates for a targeted area and risk profile, rather than using average rates.

 Use the form below to get customized rates for your location.